What is podcasting?

-Curry has hosted and co-hosted several podcasts and is referred to as the Podfather for his role in popularizing the medium.
-One of his first podcasts was Daily Source Code; it was intended for an audience interested in technology.
+Curry has been the host and co-host of several podcasts.
+He is referred to as the Podfather for his role in popularizing the medium.
+One of his first podcasts was Daily Source Code, intended for an audience interested in technology.

 Over the years, podcasting has become a valuable way to reach niche markets and gain a digital following.
 Learn four digital marketing best practices businesses should follow to incorporate new mediums, like podcasts.